bravetechnologycoop/BraveButtons/README.md

 1. ensure that the new Brave Hub's password has been added to the appropriate `group_vars` file

+1. if you have not already used SSH to connect to the RPi from your local machine, manually attempt to do so.
+This will ensure that the RPi's SSH public key is accepted by your machine while programming is in progress.

+1. if your local machine is a Linux environment, install sshpass, which is used by ansible: `apt install sshpass`

 1. run `ssh-agent bash` to start a new `ssh-agent` shell

 1. run `ssh-add ~/.ssh/id_rsa` to add your ssh key to `ssh-agent` (for access to the remote access server)